TimescaleDB: The Time Machine

 Time-series data is highly repetitive.

 TimescaleDB uses columnar compression on older chunks.
-Instead of storing row-by-row (Postgres default), it pivots data to column-by-column, applying specific algorithms like Gorilla (floating point) and Delta-of-Delta (timestamps).
-Result: 90-95% storage savings.
+Instead of storing row-by-row, it pivots data to column-by-column, applying these specific algorithms.
+Result: 90-95% storage savings, turning a 1TB database into 50GB.

 4. Code Implementation